ow3org/web-components-starter/README.md

 The MIT License (MIT).
 Please see [LICENSE](LICENSE.md) for more information.

 Made with ❤️ by Meema Labs.
-Many thanks to [antfu].
+And many thanks to [antfu](https://github.com/antfu)!